LEI_white_bg.jpg

 - Character/Maturity/Leadership: Recipients will be of good character and will represent the Shelby County community in a positive fashion.

-Ellie J. Gosser is the recipient of the 2024 Lilly Endowment Community Scholarship (LECS) for Shelby County.
-Each LECS provides for full tuition, required fees, and a special allocation of up to $900 per year for required books and required equipment for four years of undergraduate study on a full-time basis leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
+Mylez A. Clark is the recipient of the 2026 Lilly Endowment Community Scholarship (LECS) for Shelby County.
+Each LECS awarded provides for full tuition, required fees, and a special allocation of up to $900 per year for required books and required equipment for eight semesters of undergraduate study on a full-time basis leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
 Lilly Endowment Community Scholars may also participate in the Lilly Scholars Network (LSN), which connects both current scholars and alumni with resources and opportunities to be active leaders on their campuses and in their communities.
-Both the scholarship program and LSN are supported by grants from Lilly Endowment to Independent Colleges of Indiana (ICI) and Indiana Humanities.
+Both the scholarship program and LSN are supported by grants from Lilly Endowment Inc. to Independent Colleges of Indiana (ICI) and Indiana Humanities.

-In addition to Ellie, Renee Aldridge (Shelbyville High School), Ella Connolly (Shelbyville High School), Isabella (Bella) Matney (Shelbyville High School), and Carter Snepp (Southwestern High School), were also interviewed for the scholarship.
-Because of their impressive lists of personal and academic accomplishments, each of these four students will receive a four-year renewable scholarship from one of the 98 scholarship funds administered by BRCF.
+In addition to Mylez, the following students were named LECS finalists and interviewed for the scholarship: Hannah Baker (Shelbyville High School), Mia Garthwaite (Morristown High School), and Eli Sego (Triton Central High School).
+Due to their impressive personal and academic accomplishments, each of these three students will receive a four-year renewable scholarship from one of the 118 scholarship funds administered by BRCF.

 ICI oversees the administration of the LECS Program and provides final review and selection of the recipients.
 ICI is a nonprofit corporation that represents 29 regionally accredited degree granting, nonprofit, private colleges, and universities in Indiana.